Prefixes for Kids: A Simple Guide with Activities & Printable Lists

 #1 Downloaded Kids’ Education App in the U.S.

-The ABCmouse app includes so much more than learning the alphabet.
+The ABCmouse app has so much to offer!
 You and your child will find 10,000+ games and activities designed by curriculum experts to nurture math and reading skills, along with an extensive digital library and so much more.
 Our research-back curriculum focuses on preschoolers through second graders.

 Then just $14.99 a month until canceled